Hugolelis/ToDoAPI/README.md

 ## 📚 About

-This is a RESTful API designed to handle user authentication, including registration, login, JWT-based session management, and secure password hashing using bcrypt.
-It supports modern best practices and is easily integrable with frontend applications or third-party services.
+This is a RESTful API designed to handle user task management with full account support.
+It allows users to register, log in, and manage their personal tasks securely.
+The system uses JWT for authentication and bcrypt for password hashing, ensuring user data is handled with best security practices.

 ---

 ## 🧰 Tech Stack

-- ⚙️ Node.js & Fastify
+- ⚙️ Node.js & NesJs
 - 📘 TypeScript
-- 🗃️ MongoDB
+- 🗃️ MySQL
 - 🔐 JWT for Authentication
 - 🧂 bcrypt for Password Hashing